emrgnt-cmplxty/automata/docs/core/tasks/i_task_execution.rst

 ==============

-``ITaskExecution`` is an interface specifying the behavior for task execution in the ``automata.core.tasks`` module.
+``ITaskExecution`` is an interface specifying the behavior for task execution in the ``automata.tasks`` module.
 It provides an abstract method ``execute`` which defines how a task object should be executed.

 Overview